dankamongmen/notcurses/USAGE.md

 // current screen geometry is returned in 'y' and 'x', if they are not NULL. int notcurses_refresh(struct notcurses* n, unsigned* restrict y, unsigned* restrict x);

+// Get the default foreground color, if it is known.
+Returns -1 on error
+// (unknown foreground).
+On success, returns 0, writing the RGB value to
+// 'fg' (if non-NULL)
+int notcurses_default_foreground(const struct notcurses* nc, uint32_t* fg);

 // Get the default background color, if it is known.
 Returns -1 on error
 // (unknown background).
 On success, returns 0, writing the RGB value to
 // 'bg' (if non-NULL) and setting 'bgtrans' high iff the background color